valhuber/TDD/readme.md

 * [Spreadsheet-like rules](https://github.com/valhuber/LogicBank/wiki/Examples) for multi-table derivations and constraints, and

-* Python, to implement logic not addressed in rules
+* Python, to implement logic not addressed in rules such as sending email or messages

 So, [instead of several hundred lines of code](https://github.com/valhuber/LogicBank/wiki/by-code), we declared 21 rules [(more details here)](https://github.com/valhuber/ApiLogicServer/blob/main/README.md#logic).
+Rules are entered in Python, with code completion.
 5 key rules are shown below:

 <figure><img src="https://github.com/valhuber/ApiLogicServer/raw/main/images/docker/VSCode/nw-readme/declare-logic.png"></figure>

 Unlike manual code, logic is
-* **automatically reused** - it is enforced as part of the API, so automatically shared across *all* screens and services
+* **automatically reused** - it is enforced as part of the API, so automatically shared across *all* screens and services.
-* **automatically ordered** - maintenance is simply altering the rules; the system computes their execution order by automatically discovering their depenencies.
+* **automatically ordered** - maintenance is simply altering the rules; the system computes their execution order by automatically discovering their dependencies.
 No more archaeology.
-* **transparent** - business users can read the spreadsheet-like rules
+* **transparent** - business users can read the spreadsheet-like rules.

 &nbsp;&nbsp;